Imogen Cunningham: Early life

 Cunningham was born in Portland, Oregon to father Isaac Burns Cunningham and mother Susan Elizabeth Cunningham (née Johnson).
 Her parents were from Missouri, though both of their families originally came from Virginia.
 Cunningham was the fifth of 10 children.
 Although art was not included in the traditional school curriculum, as a child Cunningham took art lessons on weekends and during vacations.

 She grew up in Seattle, Washington and attended the Denny School at 5th and Battery Streets in Seattle.

 In 1901, at the age of eighteen, Cunningham bought her first camera, a 4x5 inch view camera, via mail order from the American School of Art in Scranton, Pennsylvania.

 She entered the University of Washington in 1903, where she became a charter member of the Washington Alpha chapter of Pi Beta Phi fraternity for Women.
 It was not until 1906, while studying at the University of Washington in Seattle, that she was inspired to take up photography again by an encounter with the work of Gertrude Käsebier.
 Her first photographs in 1906 were portraits taken with a 4-by-5-inch-format camera.
 With the help of her chemistry professor, Horace Byers, she began to study the chemistry behind photography while paying for her tuition by photographing plants for the botany department.

-In 1907, Cunningham graduated from University of Washington with a degree in chemistry.
+In 1907, Cunningham graduated from the University of Washington with a degree in chemistry.
 Her thesis was titled "Modern Processes of Photography."
 While there, she served as class vice-president, participated in the German Club and Chemistry Club, and was on the yearbook staff.